 Types of Security Inks

-Invisible UV (View Demo)
+UV printing (View Demo)

 These are high security inks that are invisible under normal lighting conditions, but under UV light, these glow in a bright colour.
 The UV LED’s used to read the message written by UV markers emit near-ultraviolet light.
 When the black light is made to fall upon this UV-visible ink, it makes the ink fluorescent, thereby making the message readable by human eyes.
 Variable information can be printed on the Hologram using UV inks which are visible only through a UV light source.